-36 VBG Niger Platform.
+&lt;sup>36 VBG Niger Platform.

-The Innovators Against Gender-Based Violence are graduate students who are tasked with bringing new innovations to addressing violence against women and girls in the localities where they are deployed through the Initiative's implementing partners (under Pillar 6).
+&lt;sup>37 The Innovators Against Gender-Based Violence are graduate students who are tasked with bringing new innovations to addressing violence against women and girls in the localities where they are deployed through the Initiative's implementing partners (under Pillar 6).
 They provide programme, administrative, monitoring and evaluation knowledge management and communications support, partnership strengthening within consortiums, and advocacy support to the community groups.
 IAGs refer cases, offer psychosocial support to women and girls and ensure that they receive the comprehensive package of services for violence against women and girls.

 including in Argentina, Honduras, Liberia, Malawi, Mali, Mexico, Niger, Nigeria, Zimbabwe, the Pacific Regional Programme, Grenada, Samoa, Tajikistan, and the Africa Regional Programme.
 In these programmes, the Spotlight Initiative reinforced the institutional capacity and organizational strength of civil society organizations, engaging with feminist advocates, women human-rights defenders, and civil society organizations at all levels.
-Overall, 1,025 women's rights groups, networks and relevant civil society organizations engaged in capacity strengthening support, and in 13 of the Spotlight Initiative programmes,38 a total of 1,254 women's organizations were supported to design, implement, monitor and evaluate their own programmes on eliminating violence against women and girls.
-In the Africa Regional Programme, the African Union Commission and African Union Youth Envoy launched the Saleema Youth Victorious Ambassadors (SYVA) programme and communication campaign for young women activists and female genital mutilation survivors, aged between 18 and 35 to advocate on the elimination of female genital mutilation.
+Overall, 1,025 women's rights groups, networks and relevant civil society organizations engaged in capacity strengthening support, and in 13 of the Spotlight Initiative programmes, a total of 1,254 women's organizations were supported to design, implement, monitor and evaluate their own programmes on eliminating violence against women and girls.
+In the Africa Regional Programme, the African Union Commission and African Union Youth Envoy launched the Saleema Youth Victorious Ambassadors (SYVA) programme and communication campaign for young women activists and female genital mutilation.
 The communication campaign offered a platform for SYVA to foster intergenerational co-leadership and dialogue, amplifying the voices of female genital mutilation survivors and ensuring the regional representation and outreach of the Saleema Initiative.